Vyral/base-template/_posts/2022-04-12-talking-to-abbi-about-her-soldwisch-team-experience.md

 date: 2022-04-12 00:00:00
 tags:
   - Real Estate
-excerpt: Abbi Gilson discusses her experience with the Soldwisch team so far.
+excerpt: Abbi Gilson discusses her experience with the SOLDwisch team so far.
 enclosure:
 pullquote: Every agent on the SOLDwisch team supports each other.
 enclosure_type: video/mp4